The Challenge: Finding a health-boosting drink

 Green tea may also help your body to metabolize energy more efficiently, which should have a positive influence on your blood sugar levels and overall health.

-The EGCG’s inside it have been shown to improve your sensitivity to glucose, which means you require a lower blood sugar level .
+The EGCG’s inside has been shown to improve your sensitivity to glucose, which means you require a lower blood sugar level .
 Having good blood sugar levels is essential to maintaining general health and keeping illnesses like heart disease at bay.

 Lauren is a health and fitness enthusiast, with years of experience as a powerlifter.
 She’s also a passionate writer and has written for a number of lifestyle and health websites.
 Lauren currently writes for heyspotMeGirl.com.